ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 }
 ```

-**If a column mapping is not defined in the `qube-config.json` file for a given CSV column, the column is [configured by convention](./convention.md).**  To ignore a column and to not configure it by convention, the column's definition to `false`.
+**If a column mapping is not defined in the `qube-config.json` file for a given CSV column, the column is [configured by convention](./convention.md).**  To ignore a column and not configure it by convention, set the column's definition to `false`.
 This will ensure the column will not be present in the CSV-W when built by csvcubed.

 ```json
 { ...